markosamuli/ansible-gcloud/README.md

 ## Configuration

-To install Cloud SDK from the package manager where available,enable it in Ansible configuration:
+To install Cloud SDK from the package manager where available, enable it in Ansible configuration:

 ```yaml
 gcloud_install_from_package_manager: true
 ```

+This is only supported on Debian-based systems with APT repositories.

 ## Update release